lukasbestle/moneymoney-paddle/README.md

 1. Download the signed extension file of the [latest release](https://github.com/lukasbestle/moneymoney-paddle/releases/latest).
 2. Open the database directory of MoneyMoney as described on the [MoneyMoney website](https://moneymoney-app.com/extensions/).
 3. Place the extension file (`Paddle.lua`) in the `Extensions` directory of your MoneyMoney database.
 4. Add a new account of type "Paddle".
 You can log in with your credentials for <https://vendors.paddle.com>.
+Paddle accounts with enabled 2FA are supported.

 ### Setup account refresh